ganttlab/ganttlab-live/README.md

 Your are free to [open an issue](https://gitlab.com/clorichel/ganttlab/issues/new) right in this GitLab repository whether you should be facing a problem or a bug.
 Please advise this is not a commercial product, so one could experience random response time.
 Positive, friendly and productive conversations are expected on the issues.
 Screenshots and steps to reproduce are highly appreciated.
 Chances are you may get your issue solved if you follow these simple guidelines.

+## Contributing

+_GanttLab_ is an open source project: your contribution is very welcomed!
+Have a look at [CONTRIBUTING.md](/CONTRIBUTING.md) for an insight into efficient ways to contribute to _GanttLab_.

 ## Credits

 - Florian Roscheck for his awesome work on https://github.com/flrs/visavail